What is scleroderma?

 Talk with your healthcare providers about the risks, benefits, and possible side effects of all medicines.

-With localized scleroderma, some symptoms may get better over time.
-But damage to skin and other organs may be permanent.
+Some symptoms may get better over time.
+But damage to skin and other organs may be lifelong (permanent).
 With systemic sclerosis, symptoms can over time lead to damage to the skin and cause thickened, tight skin.
-This can change your appearance.
-And it can cause problems with your movement.
+This may change the way you look and cause problems with your movement.
 It can also cause severe kidney, lung, digestive, or heart problems.
-In some cases, these organ problems can lead to death.
+In severe cases, these organ problems can lead to death.

 Living with scleroderma

-Systemic scleroderma is a long-term (chronic) condition.
-It is important that you learn ways to best manage your symptoms.
+Systemic sclerosis is a long-term (chronic) condition.
+It's important that you learn ways to best manage your symptoms.
 Learn about the disease and work with healthcare providers who have experience with scleroderma.
-Because scleroderma can affect so many systems of the body, you may need to have many specialists on your health team.
+Scleroderma can affect many systems of the body.
+So you may need to have many specialists on your healthcare team.
 Physical and occupational therapists may help you with managing your activities of daily living.
 Make sure that you and other team members are in regular touch with each other.
-If you are not able to manage your care, pick a trusted person to oversee your care.
+If you can't manage your care, pick a trusted person to oversee your care.
 Make sure to address your emotional well-being, too.
 Don't hesitate to ask for help when you need it.

 If your symptoms get worse or you have new symptoms, let your healthcare provider know.